How I Sweat With Fleur East

 Today, we’re mixing things up and handing the mic over to the newest member of the Sweat family, trainer Fleur East.

-Based in the United Kingdom, Fleur is a singer, TV presenter, radio host and qualified personal trainer and her new program, Energising HIIT with Fleur, is now available exclusively in the Sweat app.
+Based in the United Kingdom, Fleur is a singer, TV presenter, radio host and qualified personal trainer and her programs, Dumbbell HIIT with Fleur and Energising HIIT with Fleur are available exclusively in the Sweat app.

 Between breakfast radio (and an alarm that’s set for 4 am!), her music career, TV gigs and her latest role as a Sweat Trainer, we wanted to know: just HOW does Fleur fit it all in?

 “If I don’t allocate time to tasks, it all goes pear-shaped and can also be very overwhelming,” she says.

 “I wake up at 4 am every weekday morning for my breakfast show on Hits Radio and after I’m finished there, I will sometimes have a recording session, or will go on to present a show on TV or perform,” says Fleur, highlighting that with such a busy lifestyle, being organised (and having a great to-do list!) is crucial.

 What is Energising HIIT with Fleur?Fleur’s 6-week high-intensity program is perfect for anyone with a beginner or intermediate level of fitness.
 “Come on in!
 Everyone’s invited!”
 Fleur says of the new program, adding that we’re all in this together.

 Energising HIIT with Fleur is a great program to do at home and all you’ll need is a set of dumbbells and an exercise mat to get started.